Environmental law and practice in India: overview

 This Q&A is part of the global guide to environment.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-guide.

 The main environmental laws in India include the:

-Water (Prevention and Control of Pollution) Act 1974 (Water Act), which also sets out the powers, functions and hierarchy of the environmental agencies (that is, the Central Pollution Control Board (CPCB) and the state pollution control boards (SPCBs) (see below)).
+Water (Prevention and Control of Pollution) Act 1974 (Water Act), which also shaped the powers, functions and hierarchy of the environmental agencies, the Central Pollution Control Board and the State Pollution Control Boards.

 Air (Prevention and Control of Pollution) Act 1981 (Air Act).

-Environment (Protection) Act 1986 (EP Act), an umbrella law that enables the central government to take all measures it deems necessary to protect and improve the quality of the environment and to prevent, control and reduce environmental pollution.
-A wide range of rules and notifications were adopted under the EP Act, including:
+Environment (Protection) Act 1986 (the EP Act).
+This umbrella law enables the central government to take measures it deems necessary to protect and improve the environment, and to prevent, control and abate environmental pollution.
+A wide range of rules and notifications have been adopted under it, such as the: